Walter Mondale: Private citizen and ambassador

-Until his appointment as Ambassador to Japan, Mondale was a Distinguished University Fellow in Law and Public Affairs at the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.
+He chaired a bipartisan group to study campaign finance reform, and was Clinton's special envoy to Indonesia in 1998.
+Until his appointment as Ambassador to Japan, Mondale was a Distinguished University Fellow in Law and Public Affairs at the Humphrey School of Public Affairs at the University of Minnesota.
 In 1990, he established the Mondale Policy Forum at the Humphrey Institute.
 The forum has brought together leading scholars and policymakers for annual conferences on domestic and international issues.

 Mondale spoke before the U.S. Senate on September 4, 2002, delivering a lecture on his service, with commentary on the transformation of the office of the vice president during the Carter administration, the Senate cloture rule for ending debate, and his view of the future of the Senate.
 The lecture was a part of a continuing Senate "Leaders Lecture Series" that ran from 1998 to 2002.